Dmitry Rybolovlev: Berezniki mine collapse

 In October 2008, Russian Vice Premier Igor Sechin reopened the investigation, prompting speculation in international news outlets, including The New York Times, that a raider attack had been launched against Uralkali.
 The results of this investigation turned out to be almost identical to the conclusion of the first investigation, namely that the cause of the accident was a combination of geological and technological factors.

-Industry analysts at the time considered the re-opening of the investigation "an opportunistic move to gain a foothold in that industry or take some assets", where individuals close to the top echelons of government had sought to expand into the natural resources sector, in line with Putin’s view that "Russia made a colossal error in the 1990s by allowing its enormous reserves of oil, gas and other natural resources to fall into private hands."
+Industry analysts at the time considered the re-opening of the investigation "an opportunistic move to gain a foothold in that industry or take some assets", where individuals close to the top echelons of government had sought to expand into the natural resources sector, in line with Putin's view that "Russia made a colossal error in the 1990s by allowing its enormous reserves of oil, gas and other natural resources to fall into private hands."

 In December 2008, Uralkali pledged to pay $218 million to the Russian government as compensation for costs incurred by the mine collapse.
 In February 2009, the company agreed to a payment of $71.8 million to the Perm region.

-Investment in Bank of Cyprus
+Investment in the Bank of Cyprus

-In September 2010, Rybolovlev bought a 9.7% stake in Cyprus largest bank, Bank of Cyprus.
+In September 2010, Rybolovlev bought a 9.7% stake in Cyprus's largest bank, the Bank of Cyprus.
 Rybolovlev's investment in Bank of Cyprus followed significant financial dealings in the country.
 Following the country's deep recession, on 25 March 2013 the Eurogroup agreed with the government of Cyprus that the Bank of Cyprus would take over the remnants of Laiki Bank.
-To finance the deal and save Bank of Cyprus from bankruptcy, it was also decided that accounts over €100,000 would suffer a haircut on their assets of about 50%, which mostly wiped out Rybolovlev's stake and ended his involvement in the Bank with a $600 million loss.
-In 2012, he acquired Cypriot citizenship upon becoming an investor in Bank of Cyprus.
+To finance the deal and save the Bank of Cyprus from bankruptcy, it was also decided that accounts over €100,000 would suffer a haircut on their assets of about 50%, which mostly wiped out Rybolovlev's stake and ended his involvement in the Bank with a $600 million loss.
+In 2012, he acquired Cypriot citizenship upon becoming an investor in the Bank of Cyprus.